brunalimap/project_house_rocket/README.md

 ## 4.0   Solution Strategy:

-Step 01.
-Data collection: Download dataset from the Kaggle website and collect geographic locations with the API.
+<b>Step 01.</b> Data collection: Download dataset from the Kaggle website and collect geographic locations with the API.

-Step 02.
-Description of the data: In this stage the objective is to use statistical metrics to identify data outside the scope of the business.
+<b>Step 02.</b> Description of the data: In this stage the objective is to use statistical metrics to identify data outside the scope of the business.

-Step 03.
-Feature Engineering: derive new attributes based on the original variables to better define the phenomenon.
+<b>Step 03.</b> Feature Engineering: derive new attributes based on the original variables to better define the phenomenon.

-Step 04.
-Exploratory Data Analysis: For this step, the objective is to explore the data to better understand the impact of variables on model learning and find insights.
+<b>Step 04.</b> Exploratory Data Analysis: For this step, the objective is to explore the data to better understand the impact of variables on model learning and find insights.

-Step 05.
-Data presentation: Created a dashboard using streamlit.
+<b>Step 05.</b> Data presentation: Created a dashboard using streamlit.

 ## 5.0 Solution